bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/06-minimisation.md

 ~~~
 {: .language-bash}

-We are going to minimise and equilibrate the system using `sander` tool from AmberTools suite.
+We are going to minimise and equilibrate the system using the `sander` tool from AmberTools suite.
 We have provided commented input files and ARCHER submission scripts to make these steps easier to follow.
 You can find more information on the sander input options in [Chapter 19](https://ambermd.org/doc12/Amber20.pdf) of the Amber20 manual.

-`sander` needs the initial coordinates (`-c system.rst7`), topology (`-p system.parm7`) and input file (`-i sander_min.in`).
-Also, we can specify the name of output files such as output file (`-o```) and final coordinates (`-r`).
+To run `sander`, one needs to specify at least the initial coordinates (`-c system.rst7`) and the topology files of your system (`-p system.parm7`) and an input file (`-i sander_min.in`) providing the details of the simuilation to perform.
+Also, we can specify the name of output files such the log file (`-o`) and final coordinates (`-r`).

 ~~~
 #!/bin/bash --login